Maine Senate leaders will not seek special session to chide LePage

-BOSTON (Editor's note: This story contains language in the second paragraph that may offend readers)
+BOSTON (Reuters) - (Editor's note: This story contains language in the second paragraph that may offend readers)

 The president of Maine's state Senate on Friday said he would not pursue a special session to censure Governor Paul LePage for leaving a profanity-laden voicemail message for a lawmaker amid a dispute about the governor's comments on race and drug dealing.